 A fine is associated with many of the Student Code of Conduct violations.
-The aim of the Office of Student Judicial Services is to encourage and educate students to take responsibility for their actions in the community.
-The funds accrued from the fees are provided to the Jackson State University Judicial Services Program, as well as alcohol and drug education and prevention programs.
+The aim of Judicial Services is to encourage and educate students to take responsibility for their actions in the community.
+The funds accrued from the fees are provided to the Jackson State University Judicial Services Program, as well as sexual misconduct, assault, alcohol and drug education and prevention programs.